Skip to main content

 • “The rising difficulty from running longer expeditions is noticeable, but manageable with a good sense of knowing when to head home and having a good grip on the gameplay.”

-• “The base building has a wealth of options when it comes to various production and gameplay-effecting buildings, but there's no way to alter terrain and limited options for connecting structures; my base ended up looking like a bit of an awkward collage.”
+• “The base building has a wealth of options for various production and gameplay-affecting buildings, but there's no way to alter terrain and limited options for connecting structures.
+My base ended up looking like an awkward collage.”

-• “The way the game is presented on Steam and in the trailer shows a very clear identity, but when actually playing, there's a very strange mash of art styles, ideas, mechanics, and tone that ends up making the game feel like a showcase of purchased/obtained assets and placeholders.”
+• “The way the game is presented on Steam and in the trailer shows a very clear identity, but when actually playing there's a strange mash of art styles, ideas, mechanics, and tone that makes the game feel like a showcase of purchased or obtained assets and placeholders.”

-• “Has some potential, if it further evolves and improves mechanics, AI combat battle styles... but it clearly needs evolution; not really recommending for now.”
+• “Has some potential if it further evolves and improves mechanics and AI combat battle styles, but it clearly needs evolution.
+Not really recommending it for now.”

 • story